EXPLAINER: Where does the student loan debt plan stand?

 COMMON SEARCH: ‘IS STUDENT LOAN FORGIVENESS CANCELED?’

-Borrowers are confused about whether their debt will be canceled or they'll have to resume making payments on Jan.
+Borrowers are confused about whether their debt will be canceled, or if they'll have to resume making payments on Jan.
 1, when a pause prompted by the COVID-19 pandemic is set to expire.

-After the Texas judge’s ruling Thursday night, borrowers hit the internet, asking Google: “Is student loan forgiveness canceled?” according to Google Trends.
+After the Texas ruling, many hit the internet, asking Google: “Is student loan forgiveness canceled?”
 Overall search traffic for “student loan forgiveness” quadrupled Thursday night and had increased nearly tenfold by Friday morning, according to Google Trends data.

-Brenna Zimmerman, who graduated from Kansas State University in 2021 with about $30,000 in debt, said she wasn’t surprised the program was blocked.
+Some borrowers said they were skeptical they would ever see the relief, anyway.Brenna Zimmerman, who graduated from Kansas State University in 2021 with about $30,000 in debt, called the debt forgiveness “a little bit too good to be true."
+And even though the program would benefit her, Zimmerman, 24, now a graphics coordinator at a packaging company, wonders if it's a good idea.

-“I don’t think I was really serious that it would kind of ever come to fruition,” said the 24-year-old graphics coordinator at a packaging company.
-She called the debt forgiveness “a little bit too good to be true.
-Kind of more of a political stunt than anything that would actually ever happen.”

-“This is devastating,” said Melissa Byrnes, an organizer and advocate for student debt cancellation who is a defaulted federal loan borrower.
-“I’m devastated for borrowers.
-What has happened is the wealthy don’t want struggling students, low- and middle-class communities to be able to benefit and share in the wealth these systems have created for them.”

-The White House said 26 million people have applied for debt relief, and 16 million people had already had their relief approved.
-The Department of Education would “quickly process their relief once we prevail in court,” she said.
+Frederick Bell, 30, of New Orleans, has $23,000 in student loan debt and was hopeful to be excused of all but $3,000 of that amount.
+The 2014 graduate of the University of Washington said being free from debt would allow him to consider furthering his education or buying a house.

+“This (Texas) ruling definitely kind of like burst a lot of people’s dreams when it came to the financial freedom after this relief,” Bell said.

-AP journalists Mark Sherman and Collin Binkley in Washington; Gene Johnson in Seattle; Heather Hollingsworth in Mission, Kansas; Chrissie Thompson in Spokane, Washington; and Cheyanne Mumphrey in Phoenix contributed to this report.
+AP journalists Mark Sherman and Collin Binkley in Washington; Gene Johnson in Seattle; Heather Hollingsworth in Mission, Kansas; Chrissie Thompson in Spokane, Washington; Cheyanne Mumphrey in Phoenix; and Sara Cline in Baton Rouge, Louisiana, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.